nextrapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 Start a Strapi application with autoReload disabled.

-This command is there to run a Strapi application without restarts and file writes (aimed at production usage).
+This command runs a Strapi application without restarts and file writes (aimed at production usage).
 Certain features are disabled in the `strapi start` mode because they require application restarts.

 Allowed environment variables: